The Shadow knows: Empirical Distributions of Minimum Spanning Acycles and Persistence Diagrams of Random Complexes: Extensions

-Consider Statement (1).
-We only discuss the $\mup'$ result since the $\tmup'$ case can be dealt with similarly.
-For the $\mup'$ case, it suffices to show that an analogue of Proposition~\ref{prop:conv on Intervals} holds.
+\begin{proof} We only discuss the $\mun'$ result since the $\tmun'$ case can be dealt with similarly.
+For the $\mun'$ case, it suffices to show that an analog of Proposition~\ref{prop:conv on Intervals} holds.
 This is because the arguments from the proof of Theorem~\ref{thm:bulk} can then be again used to get the actual result.